project-trident/trident-website/hugo-site/content/docs/introduction.md

 The security features built into Project Trident include:

--   **Naturally immune to viruses and other malware:** Most viruses are written to exploit the Windows operating system.
+- **Naturally immune to viruses and other malware written for other Operating Systems:** Most viruses are written to exploit the Windows operating system.
   These are incompatible with the binaries and paths found on a Project Trident system.
   Additional antivirus software is also available in the Appcafe.
   This is useful when sending or forwarding email attachments to users running other operating systems.

 - **Potential for serious damage is limited:** Privilege separation between users and the administrator account (root) are built-in.
-    Files and directories can only be modified by root any any users and groups with permission.
+  Files and directories can only be modified by root or users and groups with permission.
   Any executed programs or scripts are only granted the permissions of that user.
   A malicious program can only infect the files and directories owned by the user.
   Core operating system files are protected.
   Only users that are *wheel* and/or *operator* group members can gain administrative access.
   These users are still not allowed to list directory contents or access files outside of the set "user" and "group" permissions.

 - **Built-in firewall:** The default firewall ruleset allows Internet access and any available network shares.
-    The firewall does not allow any inbound connections to the computer.
+  The firewall does not allow any inbound connections to the computer unless authorized by the user.

 - **Few default services:** All boot services can be viewed in the Service Manager.
   Service Manager also allows starting, stopping, and adding or removing from boot any system service.

--   **SSH is disabled:** SSH can only be enabled by the administrator (root).
+- **SSH is disabled by default:** SSH can only be enabled by the administrator (root).
-    This prevents bots and outside individuals from accessing the Project Trident system.
+  This prevents bots and outside individuals from accessing a Project Trident system.
   If SSH access is required, add `sshd\_enable=YES` to **/etc/rc.conf**.
   Then, start the service with the Service Manager or by typing `sudo service sshd start` in the command line.
   Root access is required.
   A firewall rule must also be added using the Firewall Manager.
   Allow SSH connections through the default SSH TCP port *22*.

 - **SSH root logins are disabled:** If SSH is enabled, login as a regular user and use `su` or `sudo` for administrative actions.
   Do not change this setting, as it prevents an unwanted user from having complete access to the system.

 - **sudo is installed:** `sudo` allows users in the *wheel* group permission to run an administrative command after typing the user password, not the *root* password.
   The first user created during installation is added to the *wheel* group.
   Use the User Configuration in Desktop Settings to add other users to the *wheel* group.
   To change the default `sudo` configuration, use `visudo` as *root*.
   This command verifies there are no syntax errors, which could inadvertently prevent root access.

 - [AES instruction set](https://en.wikipedia.org/wiki/AES_instruction_set) (AESNI) support is loaded by default for the Intel Core i5/i7 processors that support this encryption set.
   This support speeds up AES encryption and decryption.

 - **Automatic notification of security advisories:** The System Update Manager utility automatically checks for any updates available from a [security advisory](https://www.freebsd.org/security/advisories.html) that affects Project Trident.
   The administrator can keep the operating system fully patched against vulnerabilities with a mouse click.

 -   Tor Mode can be used to anonymously access Internet sites as it automatically forwards all Internet traffic through the [Tor Project's](https://www.torproject.org/) transparent proxy service.